python/peps/pep-0470.txt

 repository.
 The exact specifics of how that is achieved is up to each individual implementation.

+The `Python packaging guide <https://packaging.python.org/>`_ MUST be updated with a section detailing the options for setting up their own repository so that any project that wishes to not host on PyPI in the future can reference that documentation.
+This should include the suggestion that projects relying on hosting their own repositories should document in their project description how to install their project.

 Deprecation and Removal of Link Spidering
 =========================================